Ian Rush: Media career and other activities, 2005 to present

 In 2005, at the age of 43, Rush considered coming out of retirement to play for Total Network Solutions, after the Welsh side were drawn against Liverpool for their opening round UEFA Champions League qualifying match, but later decided against this.
 Since November 2005, Rush has been involved in media work within the game, including a stint as an analyst with ESPN.
 He also appears as a pundit and reporter for Sky Sports and Sky Sports News.
-He has also done work on LFC TV.
+He has also done work on Liverpool's official club channel LFC TV.

 On 27 April 2006, Rush was involved in the Marina Dalglish charity match, which pitted the 1986 FA Cup final teams of Liverpool and Everton against each other in aid of Breast Cancer Research, as Kenny Dalglish's wife Marina had been suffering from breast cancer and the proceeds from the match were being donated to the charity.

 Rush was inducted into the English Football Hall of Fame in 2006 due to his achievements in the game.
 On 7 September 2007 it was announced that Rush had been appointed Elite Performance Director for the Welsh Football Trust, a part-time role in which he would help develop the next generation of players for Wales' national teams.
 Rush released his autobiography on 21 August 2008, Rush: The Autobiography, through Ebury Press.